Average Weekly Time Commitment

 To assist in planning and executing their WAP’s participants will have access to two dedicated webinar sessions with the course facilitator.
 The first session will be conducted soon after the initial workshop and focus on ensuring participants have clear and effective plans for their projects.
 The second session will be conducted towards the end of the course and provide useful information to help prepare participants to deliver their project presentation.

 During the final workshop each participant will complete a short presentation on their WAP and their key learnings.
-Workplace sponsors may be invited to attend this session.

 From self-paced, individual learning to interactive group development, the course immerses participants in a vibrant, multifaceted learning experience.
 Interacting with peers across a range of mediums, participants gain diverse insights and build powerful new connections.